WASdev/sample.oauth.store/README.md

 1. If you did not do the quick start steps, bring down the sample projects with git:
    > git clone https://github.com/WASdev/sample.oauth.store

-1. If you did not do the quick start steps, generate the eclipse artifacts in the bell and/or user feature projects.
+1. Generate the eclipse artifacts in the bell and/or user feature projects.
 Run
     > ./gradlew sample.bell:eclipse

     OR